OhioMathTeacher/docminer/README.md

 ---

-**Research Buddy** – Making positionality analysis accessible to everyone in academia.
+**DocMiner** – Making positionality analysis accessible to everyone in academia.